electricimp/imp-central-impt/TestingGuide.md

     IMPT COMMAND SUCCEEDS
     ```

 4. Specify the Device Group during [test configuration](#test-configuration).
 Your tests will run on all the devices assigned to the Device Group.
-You can always change the Device Group in the test configuration.
+If you need to, you can change the Device Group in the test configuration.

 ### Test Configuration ###

-Before running the tests you should create a test configuration for your test project: call [`impt test create`](./CommandsManual.md#test-create) from the test project home directory.
-If a [Test Configuration File](./CommandsManual.md#test-configuration-file) already exists in that directory, it will be deleted (if confirmed by you) and the new configuration will be created from scratch.
+Before running the tests you should create a test configuration for your test project: call [`impt test create`](./CommandsManual.md#test-create) from the test home.
+If a [test configuration file](./CommandsManual.md#test-configuration-file) already exists in that directory, it will be deleted (if confirmed by you) and the new configuration will be created from scratch in its place.

 The configuration settings include: